ohthy2222/card-game-engine/.txt or .md files/game-engine-outline.md

 PURPOSE: The purpose of the getCardAmountFromZone() function is to access and use the zone card amount for checks such as checking if the zone has ran out of cards.

 **card getCardId()**
-PURPOSE: The purpose of the getCardId() function is to access and use the card ID that was made by createCardId().
+PURPOSE: The purpose of the getCardId() function is to access and use the card ID that was made by createCard().

 MUTATORS: